Eggy115/Ruby/README.md

 brew install ruby
 ```

-2. Once Ruby is installed, you can use any text editor or IDE to write and compile Rust code.
+2. Once Ruby is installed, you can use any text editor or IDE to write and compile Ruby code.

 Alternatively, you can also download the Ruby installation package for macOS from the official Ruby website and follow the installation instructions.